Devon Malcolm: International career

 That winter Malcolm joined England's tour of Australia and New Zealand.
 Although England lost the Ashes series heavily, Malcolm won some praise, the Wisden review of the tour observing: "Of the established players, other than Russell,... surprisingly it was Malcolm who made the biggest advance, despite his costly wickets ... he came back full of running for every spell, bowling with pace and heart, and he might well have won the Sydney Test if Gooch had given him an early chance to attack Rackemann".
 Malcolm also played as England won at Leeds the following summer in their first Test victory over the West Indies in England in 22 years, but his wickets had dried up and he was replaced by David Lawrence.
 After a horrific injury to Lawrence, Malcolm was recalled to the England side in 1992.

-Malcolm continued to have intermittent success for England thereafter but struggled with inconsistency, and sometimes with selection for inappropriate assignments.
+Malcolm continued to have intermittent success for England thereafter but struggled with inconsistency.
 For instance, after taking a five-wicket haul for England against Pakistan at The Oval in 1992, he was selected for a winter tour of India and Sri Lanka and included in the team for three of the four Tests.
-He struggled in spin-friendly conditions, and although he did take his best one-day international figures on this tour, England lost of all the Tests heavily, and he was dropped.
+He struggled in spin-friendly conditions, and although he did take his best one-day international figures on this tour, England lost all of the Tests heavily, and he was dropped.
 Recalled for the final Test the following summer he took six wickets as England won their first Test against Australia since 1986.
 Steve Waugh, one of Malcolm's victims again on this occasion, and one of Australia's greatest Test cricketers, said in retrospect: "We were always amazed every time we played England and Devon Malcolm's name wasn't on the team sheet … He could bowl the quickest over you ever faced and then the worst over the next over, but as a batsman, that's not what you want – you want consistency when someone's bowling at you, so you could prepare for what's happening".
 However, the England selectors disagreed and Malcolm was soon dropped again.